 Our native relative of the beautiful Japanese maples, vine maples have delicate branching, and wonderful fall color.
 We carry both seedling trees and selected cultivars.
 Best in part shade.
-Hardy to Zone 6
+Hardy to Zone 6.

-- MONROE Finely cut leaves and an open, airy form, Yellow fall tones.
-A slow-growing tree, eventually reaching 10' high and wide.
-Best in part to full shade.
-A Great Plant Picks - PACIFIC FIRE A selected form of our native Vine maple.
+- PACIFIC FIRE A selected form of our native Vine maple.
 This multi-stemmed tree has brilliant orange-red bark, making it stand out in winter.
 The green summer leaves take on golden and orange fall tones.
-Slow, to 8'-10' in 10 years. - SUNNY SISTER A selected form of vine maple with stunning coral spring color.
-Slow growing, it should reach 6'-8' in 10+ years. - SEEDLINGS Light green leaves turn brilliant shades of yellow, orange, and red in the fall.
+Slow, to 8'-10' in 10 years. - SEEDLINGS Light green leaves turn brilliant shades of yellow, orange, and red in the fall.
 Slow growing, to 20' at maturity.